Payday Superannuation: What employers need to know before 1 July 2026 » Business Chamber Queensland

 Home > News > Payday Superannuation: What employers need to know before 1 July 2026

 From 1 July 2026, businesses will be legally required to pay employees’ superannuation at the same time as wages or salaries, or within seven calendar days of payday.
+This is a change from the current law, which allows for up to three months later.

 The reform introduces the term ‘qualifying earnings’.
 Qualifying earnings means the wages payable to an employee on their pay cycle day.
 It’ll be used to calculate how much superannuation guarantee employers should pay.
+Qualifying earnings is made up of:

 • An employee’s Ordinary Time Earnings (OTE)